 - Video meetings: Launch or schedule a meeting within the Mitel app, hosting up to 100 participants.
 In-meeting users can share files, chat, and share screens.

 - Mobile app: The mobile version of the Mitel app runs on iOS and Android platforms, consolidating all communication channels.
 From the home screen, users can store favorite contacts, examine missed call details and call logs, and read or respond to messages.

 - Messaging and streams: Send 1:1 or group chats, and receive home screen notifications of all activity.
-Share files and images via chat.
-Streams are team messaging channels devoted to particular groups or projects, where users can share files, voice notes, location, and chat.
+Share files, images,and voice messages via chat.
+Streams are team messaging channels devoted to particular groups or projects, where users can share files, voice notes, location, and chat

 Phone.com’s VoIP phone system unifies multiple business communication channels in a single app, so your company can initiate HD voice calls, SMS texts, and video conferences internally and with customers.